Anthony Slama: Minnesota Twins

-Independent Leagues
+York Revolution

+On July 5, 2013, Slama signed with the York Revolution of the independent Atlantic League of Professional Baseball.

+Southern Maryland Blue Crabs

-On July 5, 2013 Slama signed with the York Revolution of the independent Atlantic League.
-On February 17, 2014 he signed with the Southern Maryland Blue Crabs, also of the Atlantic League.
+On February 17, 2014, Slama signed with the Southern Maryland Blue Crabs, also of the Atlantic League.

 Los Angeles Dodgers

-On August 15, 2014 Slama signed a minor league contract with the Los Angeles Dodgers and was assigned to the Double-A Chattanooga Lookouts.
+On August 15, 2014, Slama signed a minor league contract with the Los Angeles Dodgers and was assigned to the Double-A Chattanooga Lookouts.
 He only appeared in five games for the Lookouts and was 0–2 with a 6.00 ERA before finishing the season on the inactive list.